quantmind/aio-kong/readme.md

 pip install aio-kong
 ```

+## Testing

-To run tests, clone and
+To run tests, clone the repository and

 ```
+make install
 make test
 ```